maxgray20/contrast/_posts/2021-03-15-welcome-to-the-blog.md

 ## Adding new posts

 You can find the source text for this post at the file called `2021-03-15-welcome-to-the-blog.md` at the `_posts` directory of the [site repository](https://github.com/maxgray20/english-3210).
 To add a new post to the blog, you can add a new `.md` file at the `_posts` directory that follows the naming convention `YYYY-MM-DD-your-post-title.md` and includes the necessary YAML front matter.
-You can see the pattern for the necessary YAML front matter below.
+You can see the pattern for the necessary front matter below.

 ```
 ---